Kathy European Travel articles

 I’ve always enjoyed sharing our travel experiences and helping other travelers.
 Here are links to my internet articles, trip reports, and blogs.
 Some of my writing tells about our family’s travels.
-I’ve written several articles for the Slow Travel website, and the Slow Europe website.
-These days I regularly post articles on the Slow Travel Tours blog.
+Most of my recent articles are from the Slow Travel Tours blog; I post there five or six times a year.
+I’ve also written articles and trip reports for the Slow Travel website, and the Slow Europe website.
+(A few links are to articles written by Charley.)

 Alpine Adventures in the Mountains of Germany and Austria: I wrote this article for Slow Europe, focusing on the Salzkammergut and the Bavarian Alps as wonderful destinations for a “slow” vacations of a week or more.

-You CAN Afford Europe this Year!: This article should be very helpful in today’s economic times.
-I co-authored this article with Pauline Kenny, founder of Slow Travel and Slow Europe in March 2008, drawing on a variety of ideas for cost-effective travel posted by Slow Travel members.
+You CAN Afford Europe this Year!: I co-authored this article with Pauline Kenny, founder of Slow Travel and Slow Europe in March 2008, drawing on a variety of ideas for cost-effective travel posted by Slow Travel members.
 Our article was referenced in the New York Times in October 2008.

 Your First Trip to Europe: Advice from Experienced Travelers: This article on the Slow Travel website also draws on advice from many Slow Travel members.
 Although it’s directed to first-time European travelers, most of the suggestions are valuable to people who have visited Europe many times.